 The “Balanced Plate”

-A big part of eating healthfully is learning to grocery shop – an acquired that skill that many will overlook as a vital part of the recovery process.
+A big part of eating healthfully is learning to prepare balanced and nutrient-dense meals – an acquired that skill that many will overlook as a vital part of the recovery process.
 We at Next Chapter teach the concept of a “balanced plate”, and do our best to instill intuitive eating as a way of meeting nutrition goals.
 A “balanced plate” is made up of one-half fresh fruits and/or vegetables, one-third lean protein, and one-third nutrient-dense starch.
 We teach the importance of grocery shopping (and grocery shopping on a budget), by stocking in-house pantries full of fresh produce and other high-quality ingredients.
 Keeping pantries fully stocked allows clients to actively apply the “balanced plate” concept, and group cooking and meal-times help to instill the concepts of scheduled meals and ‘eating as a family’.
+Because grocery shopping can be overwhelming to those new to recovery, we avoid taking our clients to the grocery store.
+Instead, we stock up on fresh fruits and vegetables, whole grains, and other vital ingredients.
 As a special treat, we have a chef come in every other week and prepare a meal for the residents.
 This allows them to experience a live cooking demonstration from another industry professional.
 As of the beginning of this month, we have implemented a new activity to make preparing food even more communal and fun.
 The activity is called ‘The Clash of the Kitchens’ – men from each house will work together to prepare a meal, and one dish will be crowned ‘the top dish of the night’.
 The winning team will enjoy a meal specially prepared by a dietitian later on in the month.

 Nourishing the Body and Mind